Standard C++ Modules

 All dependent libraries providing modules

-Life gets easier if all the dependent libraries providing modules.
+Of course, most of the complexity disappears if all the dependent libraries provide modules.

 module;